popandpeek/MASS-CUDA/README.md

 * Running

     To run the Heat2D app run the command: `./bin/heat2d`.
-The results of the execution will be saved in the text file called `perf_test_results.txt`.
+The results of the execution will be saved in the text file called `heat2d_results.txt`.

     To run the SugarScape app run the command `./bin/sugarscape`.
-The results of the execution will be saved in the file called `sugar_scape_test_results.txt`.
+The results of the execution will be saved in the file called `sugar_scape_results.txt`.

     To run the test program tun the command`./bin/test`.
-The results will be saved in file `test_program_logs.txt`.
+The results will be saved in file `test_program_results.txt`.